 - Glue 5-inch pieces of floral wire to the center back of each flower.
 Then cluster 8-10 flowers of each kind together and wrap with floral tape.

-- Cut out petals in white crepe paper using the templates provided.
+- Cut out petals in white crepe paper using the templates.
 Each flower will use 1-4 petals depending upon the fullness desired.

 - Glue one petal to the tip of a wire, wrapping the petal around the wire.
 This creates a “bud.”
 Leave as is for some.